Free, industry leading educational resources

 Once upon a time, fleet management was largely about handling practical tasks as they arose in order to keep vehicles legal and drivers productive.
 Data was minimal; technology basic.

-Many of our clients have persevered with Excel, liking its simplicity, but sooner or later their requirements tend to outgrow Excel’s intended functionality and they come to the conclusion that it’s no longer a good fit for their business.
+Many of our clients have persevered with Excel, liking its simplicity, but sooner or later their fleet management requirements tend to outgrow Excel’s intended functionality and they come to the conclusion that it’s no longer a good fit for their business.

 HR issues with fleet management